jjang3/IOCS_Anon/README.md

-# Automatic Redirection Compartmentalization Systems (ARCS)
+# IOCS
-Repository for the ARCS project
+Repository for the IOCS project

 ## What's included